mara131313/Antonio/README.md

 ### ABOUT ROBOT
 The robot "ANTONIO" features a red panda–inspired designed for expressive and interactive behavior.
 ANTONIO will be equipped with a speaker capable of playing multiple music genres.
-For each music category, the robot will perform a specific “emote” by coordinating movements of its hands, head, tail, and “legs,” allowing it to dance according to the music.
+For each music category, the robot will perform a specific “emote” by coordinating movements of its hands, head, tail, and “legs”, allowing it to dance according to the music.

 ANTONIO can move when the user interacts with a remote controller.
 If the user chooses to control the robot’s movement while it is dancing, they will have full control over its direction.
 Otherwise, ANTONIO will move autonomously based on the selected music genre.

-The robot includes an integrated microSD card on which music files can be downloaded and stored.
+The remote includes an integrated microSD card on which music files can be downloaded and stored.
 Two music recognition methods are planned.
 The first method relies on manually assigned tags that define the genre of each song.
 The second method uses basic pattern recognition by analyzing drum rhythms, aiming to provide a lightweight and feasible genre classification approach.
+For this stage of our presentation, we implemented the first method.

 ANTONIO features two visual output elements:
 - a face display used to show animated expressions